 $75–$150/hr

-Two things drive your number: how many modules you turn on, and how much your processes deviate from standard Odoo.
-The more we can configure rather than custom-build, the less you pay — to set up and to maintain.
+Two things drive your exact number: how many modules you turn on, and how far your processes deviate from standard Odoo.
+The more we configure rather than custom-build, the less you pay — to set up and to maintain.
 You'll get a fixed scope and estimate after discovery, before any commitment.

 Worth knowing: Odoo's licensing is per user, billed separately by Odoo S.A., and is modest next to the implementation.
-The implementation is where the value — and most of the cost — lives.
+The implementation is where the value lives — and where we save you the most.

 The modules and workflows change.
 The discipline doesn't.